brachtlab/mephisto-heterozygosity-analysis/README.md

 ```bash
      ./add-context_fixed.py P3.3.vcf_high-conf-snps.txt_snps_only.txt genome.fasta
  ```
 The output file has 10 columns and one row per read (if the read is long enough to be scored).
-The recombination_flag is the key because it is set if the read is thought to be recombinant.
-The 'call-list' shows the category of each snp within the read (whether reference, 'ref' or alternate, 'alt').
+The recombination-flag is the key because it is set if the read is thought to be recombinant.
 Error-counts is the number of snps that did not match either a reference or alt basepair, yet the snp site was present in the read (based on the context search).
-These are presumed errors owing to the fairly high error rate of the long reads.
+These are presumed errors owing to the fairly high error rate of the long reads.The 'call-list' shows a list of each snp call within the read, whether reference, 'ref' or alternate, 'alt'.